Memgraph 1.2 Release - Implementing The Bolt Protocol v4

 If you can't come up with an example to try out Memgraph, no worries, we put together examples for each supported driver in our How to Query Memgraph Programmatically?.

-Also, bugs and mistakes are always possible so feel free to report any strange behaviour on our forum.
+Also, bugs and mistakes are always possible so feel free to report any strange behaviour on our Discord server.